 This physical debit card is much better than some alternative prepaid debit card options and kids’ debit cards that offer far fewer features.

 Plus, they get to design it!

 They can create a unique design that fits their personality.

 Yes, a minor account does still have access to ATM withdrawals.

-They can withdraw cash for a $2 fee at any ATM, although Cash App does offer ATM fee reimbursement to users who have direct deposits set up on their accounts.
+They can withdraw cash for a $2 fee at any ATM, although Cash App offers ATM fee reimbursement to users who have direct deposits on their accounts.

 6. Cash Boosts